netobserv/documents/cncf/CNCF project - General Technical Review.md

 - **Project:** NetObserv
 - **Project Version:** 1.11 and above
 - **Website:** https://netobserv.io/
-- **Date Updated:** 2026-02-10
+- **Date Updated:** 2026-03-17
 - **Template Version:** v1.0
 - **Description:** <!-- Short project description -->

-NetObserv is a set of components used to observe network traffic by generating NetFlows from eBPF agents with zero-instrumentation, enriching those flows using a Kubernetes-aware configurable pipeline, exporting them in various ways (to Loki, Prometheus, Kafka, OpenTelemetry or IPFIX), providing a comprehensive web UI for visualization, and a CLI.
+NetObserv is a set of components used to observe the network traffic by generating network flows from eBPF agents with zero-instrumentation, enriching those flows using a Kubernetes-aware configurable pipeline, exporting them in various ways (to Loki, Prometheus, Kafka, OpenTelemetry or IPFIX), providing a comprehensive web UI for visualization, and a CLI.
 Those components are mainly designed to be deployed in Kubernetes via an integrated Operator, although they can also be used as standalones.

-The enriched NetFlows consist of basic 5-tuples information (IPs, ports…), metrics (bytes, packets, drops, latency…), kube metadata (pods, namespaces, services, owners), cloud data (zones), CNI data (network policy events), DNS (codes, qname) and more.
+The enriched network flows consist of basic 5-tuples information (IPs, ports…), metrics (bytes, packets, drops, latency…), Kubernetes metadata (pods, namespaces, services, owners), cloud data (zones), CNI data (network policy events), DNS (codes, qname) and more.

 The Network Health dashboard comes with its own set of health information derived from NetObserv data, and can also integrate data from other / third-party components, or customized data from users.
 An API is also provided for users to fully customize the generated metrics for their own use (e.g. for customized alerts).

-The CLI is a separate tool independent from the Operator, that provides similar functionality, but tailored for on-demand monitoring (as opposed to 24/7), and adds a packet capture (pcap) functionality.
+The CLI is a separate tool independent from the Operator, that provides similar functionality in a TUI, but tailored for on-demand monitoring (as opposed to 24/7), and adds a packet capture (pcap) functionality.

 NetObserv is largely CNI-agnostic, although some specific features can relate to a particular CNI (e.g: getting network events from ovn-kubernetes).